tailscale/setec/docs/README.md

 - The `put` method creates or adds a new value to a secret.
 The server assigns and reports a version number for the value.

+- The `create-version` method creates a specific version of a secret, sets its value and immediately activates that version.
+It fails if a value has ever been set for that version.

+`put` and `create-version` are safe to use in conjunction with each other on the same secret.

 ### Current Active Versions

 - At any time, one version of the secret is designated as its **current active